dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 * Install the `Microsoft.AspNetCore.Mvc` and `Microsoft.AspNetCore.StaticFiles` NuGet packages.

 * Open the *.csproj* file (right-click the project in **Solution Explorer** and select **Edit WebApp1.csproj**) and add a `PrepareForPublish` target:

   [!code-json[Main](mvc/sample/WebApp1.csproj?range=22-24)]

-* `Microsoft.AspNetCore.Mvc` installs the ASP.NET Core MVC framework package.

-* `Microsoft.AspNetCore.StaticFiles` is the static file handler.
-The ASP.NET runtime is modular, and you must explicitly opt in to serve static files (see [Working with Static Files](../fundamentals/static-files.md)).

-* The `PrepareForPublish` target is needed for acquiring client-side libraries via Bower.
-We'll talk about that later.

 * Open the *Startup.cs* file and change the code to match the following:

   [!code-csharp[Main](mvc/sample/Startup.cs?highlight=14,27-34)]

   The `UseStaticFiles` extension method adds the static file handler.
 As mentioned previously, the ASP.NET runtime is modular, and you must explicitly opt in to serve static files.
 The `UseMvc` extension method adds routing.
 For more information, see [Application Startup](../fundamentals/startup.md) and [Routing](../fundamentals/routing.md).

 ## Add a controller and view